Become a VIP Member, Join Free Today!

-The most common way to tell the origin of a camp oven is by the ears or via the lid.
+The most common way to tell if a camp oven is old is by the ears or via the lid.
 I have put together a list of features below to help you identify if your camp oven is old or not.

 Please note: This guide is to help you identify whether your camp oven is vintage.
 If you have a vintage oven and need help to identify the brand, please feel free to contact us for help with identification.

 The BailThe bail, or handle, of Asian camp ovens are generally a plain wire handle or a wire handle with a spiral.